Extentsoftware/FarmScout/FarmScout/README.md

 - **GPS Location**: Automatically record the location of each observation
 - **Task Management**: Create and track tasks resulting from observations
 - **Offline Support**: All data is stored locally using SQLite database
+- **Dashboard**: Overview of farm activities and recent observations
+- **Observations**: Record and track farm observations with photos and location data
+- **Tasks**: Manage farm tasks and track completion status
+- **Lookup Tables**: Comprehensive reference system for farm-related data

 ### 📱 User Interface
 - **Dashboard**: Overview of observations and tasks with quick action buttons